grandslambert/next-cms/README.md

 # Next CMS

-> Version 2.3.4
+> Version 3.0.0

-A powerful, modern content management system built with Next.js 14, TypeScript, Tailwind CSS, and MySQL with multi-site support.
+A powerful, modern content management system built with Next.js 14, TypeScript, Tailwind CSS, and MongoDB with multi-site support.

+## 📖 Quick Start

+**New to Next CMS?** Start here: **[QUICKSTART.md](QUICKSTART.md)**

+The Quick Start guide will walk you through:
+- Installing MongoDB
+- Setting up the environment
+- Initializing the database
+- Starting your first CMS

 ## 🚀 Features